wellesley-bisc195/BISC195.jl/docs/src/Lesson1/4_Assignment01.md

 The `src` directory in the `Assignment01` repo contains a code file called `assignment.jl`.

+Open this file in VS Code
-Follow the instructions in the comments.
+and follow the instructions in the comments.

 !!! tip
     In julia, comment lines start with `#`,